 Transfusion Service Management

-This one of a kind program is available online.
-You must register either as a Graduate or "Lifelong" student.
-This program will explore the best practices and common work themes in the area of transfusion management.
-Students will achieve a thorough understanding of what is required to manage a transfusion practice.
+This one of a kind program is available online and will explore the best practices and common work themes in the area of transfusion management.
+Participants will achieve a thorough understanding of what is required to manage a transfusion practice.
 You can earn a Certificate in Transfusion Service Management by completing all the courses, or take any of the courses independently.
 To enroll, you can register as a Lifelong Education student.

 This program includes the following courses: